Rikenunes8/feup-asso-HouseOfThings/docs/pattern-instances.md

 This pattern revealed to be very useful to reduce the quantity of code needed to interact with the database and keep them consistent.
 It allowed to have a single spot where the schema of the documents in the database are defined for each collection.
 It also allowed to have a dozen of simple and concise methods instead of having to choose between many more by choosing to interact directly with PyMongo.

-This pattern also have downsides like being a "god instance" wich every class the access the database must know.
+This pattern also have downsides like being a "god instance", in which every class that accesses the database must know.
 It also violates the Single Responsability Principle since it knows how to interact with device, categories, rules, divisions and all other future collections in the database.

-This last problem, could be minimize by using Additional Facade classes to prevent polluting a single facade with unrelated features.
+This last problem, could be minimized by using Additional Facade classes to prevent polluting a single facade with unrelated features.

 ---